 Formula for finding a buyer

-According to the study produced in 2012 by the University of St. Gallen and Ernst & Young, "Coming Home or breaking free?", most heirs of entrepreneurs had no aspirations to take over their parents’ business in Switzerland.
-In fact, 79% of students whose parents owned a company would refuse to take it over and only 3% of them specifically planned to succeed their parents directly after their studies.
+According to the study produced in 2017 by the University of St. Gallen and Ernst & Young, "Coming home or breaking free?", most heirs of entrepreneurs had no aspirations to take over their parents’ business in Switzerland.
+Less than 1% of students whose parents own a business actually plan to take over the company directly after their completing their studies.
+This figure rises to 3.9% five years after graduation.

 Training your successor